 Place the egg-dipped sandwiches on the waffle iron and close the iron gently.
 Allow sandwiches to cook on the waffle iron for approximately 4-6 minutes on a high setting or until they become a beautiful golden brown.

-Having fun in the kitchen is all about being creative with your favorite ingredients and I certainly had a good time in the kitchen with this dish.
 Wouldn’t your family love to wake up to this dish or breakfast?
-It would also make a great brunch item for your next get together.
+It would also make a great brunch item for your next get-together.